 What is spacetime?

-Spacetime is the system of all events.
+Spacetime is a physical system that "includes" both space and time.
+It is the only system that interacts with all other systems.
 How can we represent spacetime?

-Spacetime can be represented by a differentiable, 4-dimensional, real manifold.
+Spacetime can be represented by a differentiable, 4dimensional, real manifold.
 Spacetime